kinoute/l-layers-xor-neural-network/README.md

   -h, --help            show this help message and exit

   -l LAYERS, --layers LAYERS
-                        Number of layers in your NN (including input and output layers).
-Default: 3.
+                        Number of layers in your NN (including the output layer).
+Default: 4.

   -u UNITS, --units UNITS
-                        Number of units in each hidden layer separated by a comma (excluding input and output layers).
+                        Number of units in each hidden layer separated by a comma (including output layer).
 Default:
-                        4,3.
+                        4,2,1.

   -s SIZE, --size SIZE  How many examples should be generated in our training
                         set.
 Default: 1000.